 Bypassing a cell that has reached its limit of charging or discharging certainly is an important topic and is often not examined separately from balancing.
 I feel that the two concepts should be looked at as separate because balancing is a rather dynamic function that attempts to provide optimal power while preserving the useful life of the battery.
-And bypassing, is a protective mode that removes the individual cell charging or discharges until the battery is either presented to a charger or removed from a charger.
+And bypassing is a protective mode that removes the individual cell from charge or discharge until the battery is either presented to a charger or removed from a charger.

 Bypassing during charging is quite different from bypassing during discharge.
 This is due to the amount of current in the circuit.
-It may be that the FETs that are appropriate for monitoring cells are also appropriate for bypassing charge, but that the same FETs are inadequate for handling bypass of heavy current discharge.
+It may be that the FETs that are appropriate for monitoring cells are also appropriate for bypassing charge, but that the same FETs might be inadequate for handling bypass of heavy current discharge.

 In some cases, it would seem that no discharge bypassing would be the easiest option.
-On it might be that another device - such as relay or a SRC is better suited for discharge bypassing.
+Or it might be that another device - such as relay or a SRC is better suited for discharge bypassing, though power MOSfets seem to be very able to do it all.
 This is a topic that requires further investigation.
-It may be that merely using larger power FET is the simplest design.
+It may be that merely using larger power FET is the simplest design solution.

+Bypassing creates problems with the overall charge voltage of the battery pack.
 Given that a 10 cell charger provides a constant voltage 10 times the optimal individual cell voltage, if bypass during the charge cycle occurs, the remaining cells might be subjected to excessive individual charge voltage (0ver the usual 4.25v limit) and suffer heat damage.
-So it would seem that if one bypasses cells, one needs a means to reduce the available overall voltage.
+So it would seem that if one bypasses cells with zero resistance, one needs a means to reduce the available overall voltage.
+Alternatively, one needs to create an appropriate resistance and not reduce the overall voltage.
 I suppose that PWM of the input voltage could progressively knock down the input available to the individual cells.